yoshioterada/Java-EE-7-Authentication-App-for-AzureAD/README.md

 com.yoshio3.jaspic.AzureADServerAuthModule.
 This implements the [OAuth2 logic](http://oauth.net/2/), with a set of domain objects that are specific to the Azure AD domain.

+#### Configure the login module in your app server

+Once authentication via OAuth2 is done, the system will hand over to the login module (com.yoshio3.jaspic.AzureADLoginModule), which must be configured under Glassfish. **You must add**

+    AzureAD-Login {
+        com.yoshio3.jaspic.AzureADLoginModule required;
+    };

+**to the login.conf file inside the config directory of your Glassfish domain**.

 Although there is a security filter in the web app, this is not needed with JASPIC.

 ### SAM Module (AzureADSAMModule)